NikitaKarmakarP/Leetcode/README.md

 10. Find Longest Special Substring That Occurs Thrice I(10th dec)
 11. Maximum Beauty of an Array After Applying Operation(11th dec)
 12. Take Gifts From the Richest Pile(12th dec)
+13. Find Score of an Array After Marking All Elements(13th dec)

 ## How to Explore